Mount Edziza: Accessibility

-To the east, the roughly 50 km long Klastline River Trail begins at the community of Iskut on the Stewart–Cassiar Highway.
-It extends northwest and west along the Klastline River for much of its length.
+To the east, the roughly 50 km long Klastline River Trail begins at the community of Iskut on the Stewart–Cassiar Highway; it extends northwest and west along the Klastline River for much of its length.
 The trail enters Mount Edziza Provincial Park at about 25 km where Kakiddi Creek drains into the Klastline River.
-After entering Mount Edziza Provincial Park, the Klastline River Trail traverses northwest along the Klastline River for about 10 km and then crosses the river north of Mount Edziza.
-From there, the Klastline River Trail traverses west for about 5 km to the northeastern end of Buckley Lake where it meets with the Buckley Lake Trail and the Buckley Lake to Mowdade Lake Route.
+After entering Mount Edziza Provincial Park, it traverses northwest along the Klastline River for about 10 km and then crosses the river north of Mount Edziza.
+From there, it traverses west for about 5 km to the northeastern end of Buckley Lake where it meets with the Buckley Lake Trail and the Buckley Lake to Mowdade Lake Route.

-The Buckley Lake to Mowdade Lake Route traverses south from Buckley Lake along Buckley Creek and gradually climbs onto the northern end of the Big Raven Plateau where Eve Cone, Sidas Cone and Tsekone Ridge are visible along the route.
+The Buckley Lake to Mowdade Lake Route traverses south from Buckley Lake along Buckley Creek and gradually climbs onto the northern end of the Big Raven Plateau where Eve Cone, Tsekone Ridge and Sidas Cone are visible along the route.
 Most of the Buckley Lake to Mowdade Lake Route is marked by a series of rock cairns from Tsekone Ridge onwards.
 The distance between Buckley Lake and Mowdade Lake is about 70 km, but the hiking length between these two lakes varies depending on the route taken; it can take a minimum of 7 days to hike the Buckley Lake to Mowdade Lake Route.
 The weather can change extremely fast along this hiking trail.

 Mount Edziza can also be accessed via charter aircraft from Dease Lake and Tatogga Lake, the latter of which is near the community of Iskut.
-Kakiddi Lake, Nuttlude Lake, Mowdade Lake, Mowchilla Lake and Buckley Lake are large enough to be used by float-equipped aircraft.
+The Kakiddi, Nuttlude, Mowdade, Mowchilla and Buckley lakes are large enough to be used by float-equipped aircraft.
 Landing on the latter two lakes with a private aircraft requires a letter of authorization from the BC Parks Stikine Senior Park Ranger.